 Information Technology Director Matthew Balogh has been an employee of the Hernando County Sheriff's Office since 2002.
 He has held several positions in the Information Technology section including Computer Technician, Network Support Technician and Network Administrator.
 He became the agency's Director of Information Technology in 2012.
 He received an associate's degree in Information Technology Computer Network Systems from ITT Technical Institute in 2002 and a bachelor's degree in Management from Hodges University in 2010.
 He also has several IT certifications including MCSE and CCNA.
 Matthew strives to implement new technology that benefits the core goals of the Hernando County Sheriff's Office.
 The Hernando County Sheriff's Office IT section is an 8-member team that is responsible for maintaining the mission critical systems of the Sheriff's Office.
 Some of the many systems the team maintains include the following:

-The Hernando County 9-1-1 Consolidated Communications Center serves as the primary Public Safety Answering Point (PSAP) for the County.
-All emergency and non-emergency calls for service (law enforcement, fire, and EMS) are received in this center and are dispatched accordingly.
-The Center dispatches for all municipal and county public safety agencies in Hernando County.
+The Hernando County 9-1-1 Consolidated Communications Center serves as the primary Public Safety Answering Point (PSAP) for the county.
+The Consolidated Communications Center receives emergency and non-emergency calls for all municipal and county public safety agencies (law, fire and EMS) in Hernando County and ensures the appropriate resources are dispatched.

 Comptroller Terri McClanahan joined the Hernando County Sheriff’s Office in 2011 as the Finance Director, having served in a similar position at Spring Hill Fire and Rescue until it was absorbed by the Hernando County Board of County Commissioners in 2011.
 Terri began her career in governmental accounting in 2003 as an Accounting Supervisor for the Citrus County Board of County Commissioners.
 In 2004 she became the Proprietary Funds Accountant for the Hernando County Clerk of Circuit Courts and then joined Hernando County government as the Assistant Director of the Office of Management and Budget in 2006.
 Terri holds a Bachelor’s degree in Accounting from Baldwin-Wallace College and a Master’s degree in Accounting from Saint Leo University.
 She is a Certified Government Finance Officer and a Certified District Manager in the state of Florida.
 Active memberships include the Florida Government Finance Officers Association (FGFOA), along with the Nature Coast Chapter of the FGFOA.